 It is in the financial running of the company that the threat of accusations of white-collar crime offences can emerge.
 Should a managing director be found guilty of crimes such as embezzlement, fraud or incorrect filing they can face losing their role, being barred from future directorships and in some cases even prison sentences.

-As stated above, managing directors are not seen as employees in the traditional sense.
-Therefore, they are not provided with the protections available to employees under the Protection Against Unfair Dismissals Act.
-However, elements of such an Act can be negotiated within the service agreement agreed between the company and the managing director.
-Alternatively, they can be placed within the Articles of Association as to how the company operates.
+As managing directors are not seen as employees in the traditional sense, they are not provided with the protections available to employees under the Protection Against Unfair Dismissals Act.
+However, elements of such an Act can be negotiated within the service agreement agreed upon between the company and the managing director.
+Alternatively, they can be placed within the Articles of Association regarding how the company operates.

-Contracts can be for a defined period of time or for an undefined period of time.
+Contracts can be for a defined time or an undefined period.
 Most jobs in Germany are for an unspecified length of time.
-If the service agreement is for a defined period of time, and a notice period is not specified within the contract, then the contract will end at the expiry of the term.
-For contracts of indefinite duration, if there is no stated notice period within the service agreement then the statutory notice periods apply.
+If the service agreement is for a defined period, and a notice period is not specified within the contract, then the contract will end at the expiry of the term.
+For contracts of indefinite duration, the statutory notice periods apply if there is no stated notice period within the service agreement.

 Shareholders have the right to dismiss managing directors, and as the Protection Against Unfair Dismissals Act does not automatically apply, no reasoning is required.
-However, there has to be proof that it is the desire of the shareholders.
-This can be in the form of a written statement signed by the representative of the shareholders.
-Should a director be found to have acted fraudulently, have been involved with embezzlement or other white collar-crimes, they can face disqualification as a director.
+However, there must be proof that it is the shareholders’ desire.
+This can be in the form of a written statement signed by the shareholders’ representative.
+Should a director be found to have acted fraudulently or been involved with embezzlement or other white-collar crimes, they can be disqualified as a director.